jak713/task_tracker/README.md

-A task management CRUD application built for HMCTS's Junior SWE technical assessment.
+A task management API built for HMCTS's Junior SWE coding task.

 API endpoints:
-- `POST /tasks`: Create a new task
+- `POST /`: Create a new task
+- `GET /`: List all tasks
-- `GET /tasks/<id>`: Retrieve task details (e.g. when confirming creation)
+- `GET /<id>`: Retrieve task details (e.g. when confirming creation)
-- `POST /tasks/<id>/complete`: Mark a task as completed
+- `POST /<id>/complete`: Mark a task as completed
-- `POST /tasks/<id>/delete`: Remove a task
+- `POST /<id>/delete`: Remove a task

 The technical criteria and how I have approached them:
 - Backend: Python with Flask
 - Frontend: Simple HTML/CSS, with the caveat that HTML forms can only do GET and POST requests natively.
+I wanted to keep it simple and avoid adding JavaScript for this assessment.
-- Implement unit tests --> pytest and pytest-flask
+- Implement unit tests --> pytest is used for this with tests located in the `tests` directory.
-- Store data in a database --> sqlite
+- Store data in a database --> sqlite (raw SQL) over an ORM only to again keep things simpler.
-- Include validation and error handling --> Prevention of injection attacks via input sanitisation
+- Include validation and error handling -->
 - Document API endpoints --> See above.

 ## How to run the application